 We believe that working together allows both boys and girls to see things from other perspectives than their own.
 Which may explain why both sexes seem to achieve more when working together.

 We believe so!
 The co-ed environment does not run the risk of an emotionally intense environment, and we find that boys and girls work and play alongside each other and value and admire each other.

-We believe our girls and boys both develop the confidence to express their view in the presence of opposite-sex peers, respect for their peers of opposite sex, are much more likely to make more friends with peers of the opposite sex.
+We believe our girls and boys develop the confidence to express their view in the presence of opposite-sex peers, respect for their peers of opposite sex and are much more likely to make more friends with peers of the opposite sex.

 In a mixed peer setting, we find that boys become more comfortable voicing opinions in the presence of girls.
 They learn how to interact and gain respect for female classmates.

 It is second nature for girls and boys at King’s to sit and chat to each other.
 They have experiences of the growing up process together and they have an increasing understanding of each other.